Shimanshushinde/S3-to-DynamoDB-Data-Pipeline-with-Lambda/README.md

 # Architecture of the Project

+## Prerequisites
+Before proceeding, ensure the following:

+- AWS account with necessary permissions.
+- Familiarity with the AWS Management Console.
+- Familiarity with AWS Lambda, S3, and DynamoDB.

 ## Steps To Deploy
 ### Step 1: Create an S3 Bucket
 - Go to the AWS Management Console and navigate to the S3 service.